kwameboame/envpath/README.md

 You can use **-s** instead of **--save**

+After running this command, a batch file is saved (envname.bat) with the following command in it `@echo off \ncmd /k "cd {path} && workon {env}"`

 #### 2) Opening an env
 To open a previously saved environment, just run the following command from any directory or path (replace **envname** with the name of your environment):

 `envpath --open envname`

 Here too, you can also use **-o** instead of **--open**

+This command runs the matching batch file (envname.bat).
+It replaces `cd path/to/project/directory && workon EnvName`